teancom/codex/aws.md

  - $.networks.router2.subnets.0.range: Enter the CIDR address for this subnet
  - $.networks.router2.subnets.0.reserved: Enter the reserved IP ranges for this subnet
  - $.networks.router2.subnets.0.static: Enter the static IP ranges for this subnet
+ - $.networks.runner1.subnets.0.cloud_properties.subnet: Enter the AWS subnet ID for this subnet
+ - $.networks.runner1.subnets.0.gateway: Enter the Gateway for this subnet
+ - $.networks.runner1.subnets.0.range: Enter the CIDR address for this subnet
+ - $.networks.runner1.subnets.0.reserved: Enter the reserved IP ranges for this subnet
+ - $.networks.runner1.subnets.0.static: Enter the static IP ranges for this subnet
+ - $.networks.runner2.subnets.0.cloud_properties.subnet: Enter the AWS subnet ID for this subnet
+ - $.networks.runner2.subnets.0.gateway: Enter the Gateway for this subnet
+ - $.networks.runner2.subnets.0.range: Enter the CIDR address for this subnet
+ - $.networks.runner2.subnets.0.reserved: Enter the reserved IP ranges for this subnet
+ - $.networks.runner2.subnets.0.static: Enter the static IP ranges for this subnet
+ - $.networks.runner3.subnets.0.cloud_properties.subnet: Enter the AWS subnet ID for this subnet
+ - $.networks.runner3.subnets.0.gateway: Enter the Gateway for this subnet
+ - $.networks.runner3.subnets.0.range: Enter the CIDR address for this subnet
+ - $.networks.runner3.subnets.0.reserved: Enter the reserved IP ranges for this subnet
+ - $.networks.runner3.subnets.0.static: Enter the static IP ranges for this subnet
  - $.properties.cc.security_group_definitions.load_balancer.rules: Specify the rules for allowing access for CF apps to talk to the CF Load Balancer External IPs
  - $.properties.cc.security_group_definitions.services.rules: Specify the rules for allowing access to CF services subnets
  - $.properties.cc.security_group_definitions.user_bosh_deployments.rules: Specify the rules for additional BOSH user services that apps will need to talk to

+Failed to merge templates; bailing...
+Makefile:22: recipe for target 'manifest' failed
+make: *** [manifest] Error 5
 ```

 All of those parameters look like they're networking related.
 Time to start building out the `networking.yml` file.
 Since our VPC is `10.4.0.0/16`, Amazon will have provided a DNS server for us at `10.4.0.2`.
 We can grab the AZs and ELB names from our terraform output, and define our router + cf security groups, without consulting the Network Plan: